-Andrew Newton presents five 8-bit horror games for Halloween…
+Andrew Newton presents spooky 8-bit horror games for Halloween…

 Friday the 13th – Domark